bradhowes/SpritePositioner/README.md

 # SpritePositioner

-For a recreation of Robotron in Swift, I needed a way to generate random sprite positions without overlap.
-This is an Xcode 8 Swift playground that demonstrates the solution I came up with.
+For a recreation in Swift of the classic arcade game Robotron, I needed a way to generate random sprite positions without overlap.
+This code contains an Xcode 8 Swift playground that demonstrates the solution I came up with.

 ![](Scene.png)